Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

 If instead the critical point had three outgoing non-constant directions, realizability holds.

 \begin{proposition} The map $F\colon\Gamma\to\RR$ in Figure~\ref{fig: g1_speyer_one_leg_threeflags} is $H$-modifiable and therefore realizable. \end{proposition}

 \begin{proof} We describe the modification $\hat F$.
-First modify $\RR$ by adding a ray at $O$.
-Then map the segment $BC$ onto this new ray with slope $2$.
-Modify the circle at the antipodal point of $C$ and call the new vertex $C'$.
-Map both paths from $C$ to $C'$ onto the new ray with slope $1$, and then map the rest of the new ray of the domain onto the rest of the new ray of the target with slope $2$.
-All Hurwitz coverings can be realized -- the only nontrivial check is at the vertex $B$ in the modification.
-A Riemann--Hurwitz calculation shows that any cover realizing the local map at $B$ contains exactly one simple ramification point, as required by the slope $2$ condition along $BC$.
-The figure for an analogous construction is given in the proof of Proposition~\ref{construction: genus 1 with one Y-leg_type A} to follow. \end{proof}
+First, modify $\RR$ by adding a ray at $O$.
+Map the segment $BC$ onto this new ray with slope $2$.
+Next, modify the circle by adding a ray at the antipodal point of $C$, and denote the new vertex by $C'$.
+Map both paths from $C$ to $C'$ onto the new ray with slope $1$, and then map the remainder of the new ray in the domain onto the remainder of the new ray in the target with slope $2$.

+All required Hurwitz covers can be realized.
+The only nontrivial verification occurs at the vertex $B$ in the modification.
+A Riemann--Hurwitz computation shows that any cover realizing the prescribed local map at $B$ contains exactly one simple ramification point, as required by the slope-$2$ condition along $BC$.